Message Passing Meets Graph Neural Networks: A New Paradigm for Massive MIMO Systems: Proposed AMP-GNN Network

 \subsection{AMP algorithm}

 The AMP algorithm was first proposed to solve sparse linear inverse problems in compressed sensing \cite{Donohol_AMP}, and has been widely used in various scenarios \cite{gaussian_mixture,AMPJSTSP,AMPcoded}.
 It admits a rigorous analysis based on state evolution.
 Such advantages motivated researchers to apply the AMP algorithm in wireless communications.
 In \textbf{Algorithm \,\ref{Algorithm:BAMP}}, we summarize the AMP algorithm for an arbitrary signal\footnote{Note that we consider a complex-valued AMP-based MIMO detector in \textbf{Algorithm \,\ref{Algorithm:BAMP}} and the equivalent real-valued form can be derived with the equivalent real-valued representation accordingly.}, where $m$ and $n$ are the indexes of $\by$ and $\bx$, respectively.
 The main principle of the algorithm is to decouple the posterior probability $\sfP(\bx|\by,\bA)$ into a series of $\sfP(x_{n}|\by,\bA)$, for $n=1,2,\ldots,N$, in an iterative way.
 In particular, $\sfP(x_{n}|\by,\bA)$ is assumed to be a Gaussian distribution that is obtained from the equivalent AWGN model in (\ref{eqAWGN}).
+Equations (\ref{Equ:AMP5}) and (\ref{Equ:AMP6}) perform the posterior mean and variance estimation for the equivalent AWGN model (\ref{eqAWGN}) and exact expressions are related to the prior information of the signal.
+If the transmitted symbol is assumed to be drawn from the $Q$-QAM set $\mathcal{S}=\{s_{1}, s_{2}, \ldots, s_{Q}\}$, the results in (\ref{Equ:AMP5}) and (\ref{Equ:AMP6}) are given by